eugenetriguba/bolt/README.md

 # are "timestamp" and "sequential".
 Defaults to "timestamp".
 #
 # Note: It is not supported to change migration version styles
-# once one is picked and migrations have been applied.
+# i.e. you can't have a mix of sequential and timestamp migrations.
 version_style = "timestamp"

 # Connection parameters for the database Bolt will be